mapbox/mapbox-gl-native/README.md

 ## Installing

+Requires a modern C++ runtime that supports C++14.

 By default, installs binaries.
-On these platforms no external dependencies are needed.
+On these platforms no additional dependencies are needed.

 - 64 bit OS X or 64 bit Linux
 - Node.js v0.10.x, Node.js v0.12.x, io.js v2.x